GSYfate/knnlm-limits/README.md

 ### Step 1: Evaluating the base Language Model

-To evaluate the fine-tuned model (for example, `neulab/gpt2-finetuned-wikitext103`) on the validation set (without any retrieval):
+To evaluate the base model (for example, `meta-llama/Llama-2-7b-hf`) on the validation set (without any retrieval):

 ```bash
 MODEL=meta-llama/Llama-2-7b-hf